Analysis | The Republican court plan has the support of the majority they’re concerned about: Republicans

 This will have no effect on McConnell, obviously.
 McConnell and Trump already have majority support from the group that has been the focus of much of what Trump’s done as president: Republicans.
 While 1 in 5 Republicans think that the seat should remain open until the election is determined, the other four support the Trump-McConnell position.
 More than enough for McConnell to move forward as he intends.

-The CNN poll, conducted by their partner firm SSRS, adds another layer to the broadly minoritarian nature of the Supreme Court fight.
+The CNN poll, conducted by partner firm SSRS, adds another layer to the broadly minoritarian nature of the Supreme Court fight.
 A president who came in second in the popular vote will nominate someone to fill Ginsburg’s seat.
 A Senate led by Republicans who cumulatively represent 48 percent of the population of the United States will hold hearings to consider that nomination and then almost certainly confirm the justice, despite 6 in 10 Americans saying that confirmation should wait until after the election.

 Sen. Lindsey O. Graham (R-S.C.) rationalized this course of action by insisting that “if the shoe were on the other foot, [Democrats] would do this in a New York minute,” as he put it in a radio interview.